Hardin County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The DPS only needs to show "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.
-This is a lower standard than "beyond a reasonable doubt" required in a criminal trial.
+- Lower Burden of Proof: The DPS only needs to prove their case by a "preponderance of the evidence," which is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.

 How to Prepare